AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 * Serves optimized content immediately (at runtime).
 * Uses Adobe Sensei technology to convert according to the quality (`qlt`) specified in the image request.
 * TTL (Time To Live) independent.
 Previously, a minimum TTL of 12 hours was mandatory for Smart Imaging to work.
-* Previously, both the original and derivative images were cached, and it was a 2-step process to invalidate cache.
-In latest Smart Imaging, only the derivatives get cached, allowing a single-step cache invalidation process.
+* Previously, both the original and derivative images were cached, and it was a 2-step process to invalidate the cache.
+In the latest Smart Imaging, only the derivatives get cached, allowing a single-step cache invalidation process.
 * Customers that use custom headers in their ruleset benefit from the latest Smart Imaging, as these headers are not blocked, unlike the previous version of Smart Imaging.
-For example, "Timing Allow Origin", "X-Robot" as suggested in [Add a custom header value to image responses|Dynamic Media Classic](https://helpx.adobe.com/experience-manager/scene7/kb/base/scene7-rulesets/add-custom-header-val-image.html).
+For example, "Timing Allow Origin" and "X-Robot" as suggested in [Add a custom header value to image responses|Dynamic Media Classic](https://helpx.adobe.com/experience-manager/scene7/kb/base/scene7-rulesets/add-custom-header-val-image.html).

+## Frequently asked questions {#fag}

++++

-## Are there any licensing costs associated with Smart Imaging? {#are-there-any-licensing-costs-associated-with-smart-imaging}
+### Are there any licensing costs associated with Smart Imaging? {#are-there-any-licensing-costs-associated-with-smart-imaging}

 No. Smart Imaging is included with your existing license.
 This rule is true for either Dynamic Media Classic or Experience Manager - Dynamic Media (On-prem, AMS, and Experience Manager as a Cloud Service).